temporalio/documentation/docs/python/how-to-log-from-a-workflow-in-python.md

 You can log from a Workflow using Python's standard library, by importing the logging module `import logging`.

-Set you logging configuration to a level you'd want to expose logs to.
+Set your logging configuration to a level you want to expose logs to.
 The following example sets the logging information level to `INFO`.

 ```python
 logging.basicConfig(level=logging.INFO)